trychlos/pwix-accounts-ui/README.md

     A function can be provided by the application for this parm.
 The function will be called without argument and MUST return one of the accepted values.

     Accepted values are `true`|`false`, defaulting to `true`.

+- `signupHaveEmailAddress`
+- `signupHaveUsername`

+    Whether the signup panel is to be configured with or without an email address (resp. a username), and whether it is optional or mandatory.

+    For each of these terms, accepted values are:

+    - `AccountsUI.C.Input.NONE`: the field is not displayed nor considered
+    - `AccountsUI.C.Input.OPTIONAL`: the input field is proposed to the user, but may be left empty
+    - `AccountsUI.C.Input.MANDATORY`: the input field must be filled by the user

+    Defauts to the corresponding globally configured option.

 - `name`